Innate immune system: Neutrophils

 Neutrophils, along with eosinophils and basophils, are known as granulocytes due to the presence of granules in their cytoplasm, or as polymorphonuclear cells (PMNs) due to their distinctive lobed nuclei.
 Neutrophil granules contain a variety of toxic substances that kill or inhibit growth of bacteria and fungi.
 Similar to macrophages, neutrophils attack pathogens by activating a respiratory burst.
 The main products of the neutrophil respiratory burst are strong oxidizing agents including hydrogen peroxide, free oxygen radicals and hypochlorite.
 Neutrophils are the most abundant type of phagocyte, normally representing 50–60% of the total circulating leukocytes, and are usually the first cells to arrive at the site of an infection.
 The bone marrow of a normal healthy adult produces more than 100 billion neutrophils per day, and more than 10 times that many per day during acute inflammation.

 Dendritic cells

-Dendritic cells (DCs) are phagocytic cells present in tissues that are in contact with the external environment, mainly the skin (where they are often called Langerhans cells), and the inner mucosal lining of the nose, lungs, stomach, and intestines.
+Dendritic cells (DCs) are phagocytic cells present in tissues that are in contact with the external environment, mainly the skin and the inner mucosal lining of the nose, lungs, stomach, and intestines.
 They are named for their resemblance to neuronal dendrites, but dendritic cells are not connected to the nervous system.
 Dendritic cells are very important in the process of antigen presentation, and serve as a link between the innate and adaptive immune systems.